mismailbutt/mismailbutt/README.md

 A computer vision project that controls system volume using hand gestures in Python.

 **📌 Rule-Based Chatbot** *(in progress)*
-Being built as part of my AI internship at Decode Elab.
+Being built as part of my AI internship at Decode labs.

 ---